 The Most Rewarding Thing

 The effects of this pandemic are different for every person.
-When Les reopened Esencia, she noticed an immense transformation from her clients.
+When Les reopened Esencia, she noticed an immense transformation in her clients.
 Loneliness, isolation, and anxiety levels are at an all-time high.
-With all the changes and the uncertainties, people want to feel good.
+With all the changes and uncertainties, people want to feel good.
 Now more than ever, they want to reward themselves after overcoming their own struggles.

-“For me, the most rewarding aspect of operating this business is that our clients consider a spa treatment at Esencia their reward for themselves.
+“For me, the most rewarding aspect of operating this business is that our clients consider a spa treatment at Esencia a reward for themselves.
 That they miss our place and their favorite therapists giving them a pampering session,” Les shared.

 After all, therapeutic touch in reflexology, as well as shoulder, head, and body massages, are just some of the most effective ways to alleviate depression, stress, and anxiety.